VasylShevchenko/text-transform-extension/README.md

 2. open chrome and input: chrome://extensions/
 3. enable 'Developer mode'
-4. click 'Load unpacked extension…' and choose path/to/the/extension/dist/text-transform
+4. click 'Load unpacked extension…' and choose a path/to/the/extension/dist/text-transform
 5. click 'Enabled'

 # Production